-On 4 September 2005, the first 54 of a contingent of 93 people from wing deployed to Gulf Coast to aid in relief efforts for Hurricane Katrina which damaged 95% of facilities at Keesler AFB.
+4 September 2005 The first 54 of a contingent of 93 people from wing deployed to Gulf Coast to aid in relief efforts for Hurricane Katrina which damaged 95 percent of facilities at Keesler AFB.
 15 September 2005 President Bush endorsed BRAC commission's recommendations for base closures and realignments.
 Wing to lose 22 jets as well as 425 positions.
 However, which jets the wing was to lose was to be decided on by wing officials.
 15 September 2005 Common Configuration Implementation Program (CCIP) began; upgrading selected Block 42 systems to Block 52 capabilities.
-21 September 2005 A 56th Medical Group contingent deployed to Dominica and treated 3,000 patients.
-23 September 2005 Base indefinitely closed two gates for force protection and personnel shortfalls due to hurricane relief and Southwest Asia deployments.
+21 September 2005 The 56th Medical Group contingent deployed to Dominica and treated 3,000.
+23 September 2005 Base indefinitely closed its two main gates for force protection and due to personnel shortfalls caused by hurricane relief and Southwest Asia deployments.
 28 September 2005 Services terminated at 56th Medical Group ambulatory procedures unit and operating rooms.
 29 September 2005 Services terminated at 56th Medical Group extended hours clinic and podiatry.
 8 November 2005 Congress passed the BRAC commission's recommendations.
-14 November 2005 The first Basic course air-to-ground exercise held at Gila Bend utilizing bare-base environment for students to gain experience in flying/fighting from undeveloped sites.
+14 November 2005 The first basic course air-to-ground exercise held at Gila Bend utilizing bare-base environment for students to gain experience in flying/fighting from undeveloped sites.
 31 December 2005 The wing deployed some 644 personnel to locations throughout the world to assist in peacekeeping/humanitarian efforts during year.
-31 December 2005 The wing official stated Wittman, Arizona, resident's suit challenging HB 2141 protecting Aux #1 would be defeated in court for second time.
-31 December 2005 Mobile training teams from 310th Fighter Squadron trained 46 in the Forward Air Controller (Airborne) course that year.

-Lease for 700 acres at Aux #1 up for renewal and state increased price from \$35,000 to \$140,000 annually for 10 years.
+31 December 2005 The wing official stated Wittman resident's suit challenging HB 2141 protecting Aux #1 would be defeated in court for second time.
+31 December 2005 Mobile training teams from 310th Fighter Squadron trained 46 in Forward Air Controller (Airborne) course that year.
+31 December 2005 Lease for 700 acres at Aux #1 up for renewal and state increased price from \$35,000 to \$140,000 annually for 10 years.
 Lower price of \$70,000 annually negotiated, savings \$700,000.
+11 January 2006 The USAF announced cuts in aerial fleet to gain funds for F/A-22.
+3 February 2006 The Quadrennial Defense Review was released and stressed leaner, meaner force to include cuts in personnel to fund recapitalization of new weapons systems.
+17 March 2006 Hands-on cell phone use while driving outlawed at Luke. ca. March 2006 Environmental Impact Statement completed on integrated natural resource management plan for range.